Spectral evolution of X-ray pulsar 4U 1901+03 during the 2019 outburst based on Insight-HXMT and NuSTAR observations: Discussion and Conclusions

+Using the broadband \Nustar\ data, we find that both the 10 and 30 keV features appear significant when applying conventional continuum models.
+However, in contrast to previous studies \citep{Reig2016,2021MNRAS.500.1350B}, we favour the adoption of the Comptonization model {\sc comptt} to describe the broadband X-ray spectrum of the source instead of the {\sc cutoffpl} continuum model as we find this latter to be affected by systematic bias as explained below.

+Particularly, by using {\sc cutoffpl} we were able to confirm that the energy $E_{\rm abs1}$ of the 10 keV feature demonstrates a positive correlation with the X-ray flux as was previously reported for the \textit{RXTE} data \citep[see the Fig. 7 in][]{Reig2016}.
+This implies that, assuming the 10 keV feature is a CRSF, \source\ remains in a subcritical accretion regime during the outburst with the luminosity below the critical one \citep{Basko1976,Becker2012,Mushtukov2015-447} which was also discussed by \citet{Reig2016}.
+Assuming critical luminosity to be around $10^{37}$ \lum, the distance to the source cannot be more than $\sim$3--4 kpc, which is consistent with the \textit{Gaia} measurements \citep{BailerJones2018}.
+Taking this distance into account, the X-ray luminosities observed by \Nustar\ for the source lie in the range (2.8--8.3) $\times$ 10$^{36}$ \lum.
+Therefore, interpretation of the 10-keV feature as a CRSF in the subcritical pulsar requires a small distance to the source of below $\sim$4~kpc.

-The ratio of the two absorption features does not appear to be harmonically related because there is no feature around 20 keV.
-This casts a doubt onto an idea that both features are harmonics of the same CRSF.
-Therefore, we examined every possibility that may explain the appearance of these features, including the instrumental effects.
-It is worth to note that the \Nu\ spectra may show instrumental feature around 10 keV as seen in some cases.
-For instance in Be-transient XRP KS 1947+300 the 12.5 keV absorption feature was long debated until recently when \citet{Doroshenko-R2020} drew attentions to the instrumental effects causing to appear the feature in the \Nu\ spectra.
+However, a more favourable large distance above 12 kpc \citep{Strader2019ATel,Reig2016,Galloway2005,Tuo2020} results in X-ray luminosities in the range (4.5--13.3) $\times$ 10$^{37}$ \lum\ for the four \Nu\ observations, which is above the critical luminosity for a XRP with a typical magnetic field.
+This is at odds with the idea that the 10-keV feature has a magnetic origin because, in the case of bright XRPs, a negative CRSF energy--luminosity correlation is expected \citep{Mihara1998, Tsygankov2006, Becker2012}.
+Moreover, \cite{Mushtukov2015-447} demonstrated that for a XRP with magnetic field around $10^{12}$~G, the critical luminosity may be as low as a few $\times$ 10$^{36}$ \lum.
+In this case, according to the \Nu\ observations, \source\ should be in the supercritical accretion regime during the outburst even at a distance of 3 kpc.
+Therefore, the observed properties of the 10-keV feature (i.e. positive correlation of $E_{\rm abs1}$ with X-ray luminosity) is hard to explain in terms of the cyclotron line for any available estimates of the distance.
+It is worth noting that the \Nu\ spectra may show an instrumental feature around 10 keV as seen in some cases.
+For instance, in Be-transient XRP KS 1947+300, the 12.5 keV absorption feature was long debated until recently when \citet{Doroshenko-R2020} drew attention to the instrumental effects causing the appearance of the feature in the \Nu\ spectra.
 The instrumental systematic effect in \Nu\ observations results from the tungsten L-edge of the telescope optics coupled with small uncertainties in the energy scale offset \citep{Madsen-NuSTAR2015}.
-However, the observed feature in \source\ has a much larger width than the instrumental one.
-Also the existence of the absorption like feature around 10 keV is confirmed by the \textit{RXTE}/PCA \citep{Reig2016} and \hx\ observations, ruling out its instrumental origin.
+However, the existence of the absorption like feature around 10 keV is confirmed by the \textit{RXTE}/PCA \citep{Reig2016}, ruling out an instrumental origin.